yannick-lc/yannick-lc.github.io/docs/_posts/2025-10-05-constrained-clustering.md

 We continue adding two such constraints for every $n$, and *voilà*!
 We have defined our objective and our constraints such that the E step optimization problem from K-Means has been reframed as a linear programming problem.

-*Note: most linear programming solvers actually enable to directly specify equality constraints instead, so in practice we generally only need to write a single constraint for every $n$.*
+*Note: most linear programming solvers actually enable to directly specify equality constraints instead, so in practice we generally only need to write a single constraint for each $n$.*

 </details>